Firegrl/vtm-manchester/characters/backgrounds/laura-whitworth.md

 Stephen Hughes is an arrogant, swaggering techbro who works at MediaCity.
 He was mentally and physically abusive towards Laura, with his actions escalating over the course of many years.
 The phrase “he’s not the man I married” is a cliché, but this accurately reflects Laura’s feelings about the relationship.
 Over the years, Stephen seemed to become envious of Laura’s relative success and ignored the struggles she endured to attain it and despite him earning far more than Laura.
 He became insistent that she give up her job and become a baby factory.
 On their final night together, his abuse became sexual when he drunkenly assaulted Laura upon her return from work and tried to rape her.
 This led to her throwing him off her and, at long last, fighting back.
 The ensuing fracas ended with Stephen tumbling down the stairs.
 Laura called an ambulance but did not accompany him to the hospital, telling the medics she would follow in her car.
 As the ambulance drove away, Laura packed her bag and called an old friend, asking to stay with them for a few nights.
 Stephen & Laura have not spoken to each other since that night.
 The divorce papers Laura filed were accepted and signed by Stephen without quibble.
 He is now officially her ex-husband.
 Stephen also declined to press charges, aware that his own misdeeds would surely come to light during any investigation, or even a cursory glance at Laura’s many injuries.

-# Relationship Map

-### DI Diana Christiansen
-Tory Angela, but worse.
-The two always disliked each other.
-If Laura found herself forced to feed on Diana, she wouldn’t lose any sleep over it.
-### DCI Raymond Holt (ret.)
+## DCI Raymond Holt
+### Retired Detecive and Former Mentor

 Very keen on facts and logic, not very keen on emotions.
 One of only 2 or 3 decent people at GMP, was always relatively supportive and helpful to her in the early years in the job.
 He retired a few years ago and now spends his time at home with his academic husband and does a lot of gardening.
 Until a few months ago, Laura would visit them regularly, abiding by the pairs’ “No shop talk” rule and instead discussing music, art, flowers and food.
 After his retirement, Laura revealed her artistic side to Raymond, and he agreed to keep her secret.

-### Mr & Ms. Whitworth
-Though separated, both still live in South Manchester, Laura’s parents are becoming increasingly concerned for her welfare and have recently spoken to each other for the first time in years as a result.
-Neither wants to lose their remaining daughter.
-### Sophie, Abigail & Kate
-Laura’s “girl gang”.
-The four have been friends for many years, with Sophie and Kate having been in the police themselves before leaving for a less shit working environment.
-They, too, haven’t heard from her in months and have worried about her.
-They know about Grace du Nuit and have been to a number of her exhibitions to support their friend.
+## DI Diana Christiansen
+### Professional Rival
+Tory Angela, but worse.
+The two always disliked each other.
+If Laura found herself forced to feed on Diana, she wouldn’t lose any sleep over it.

+## Unknown Serial Killer
-### The Vampire what killed Karen Genovese
+### Murderer of Karen Genovese
-Now that she knows that vampires exist, the murder weapon and motive in the Genovese case seems obvious to Laura.
+Now that she knows that Vampires exist, the murder weapon and motive in the Genovese case seems obvious to Laura.
 While in many ways she has left her police life behind, this case still lives in her mind rent-free and she would be very interested to find and speak to the responsible Kindred.
 This could be seen as an overarching goal for her.

+# Relationship Map